-Law 28/1998 of 13 July on the sale by instalments of movable goods, complements the LCC by establishing the contractual framework for the sale by instalments of non-consumable and identifiable movable goods of loan contracts intended to facilitate their acquisition and of the guarantees created to ensure compliance with the obligations arising therefrom.
+Law 28/1998 of 13 July on the sale by instalments of movable goods complements the LCC by establishing the contractual framework for the sale by instalments of non-consumable and identifiable movable goods of loan contracts intended to facilitate their acquisition and of the guarantees created to ensure compliance with the obligations arising therefrom.

 Law 2/2009 of 31 March on contracting mortgage loans and credit with consumers and brokering the execution of loans and credit regulates the granting to consumers of mortgage-backed loans and the rendering of brokerage services for the granting of consumer loans.
 Under this regulation, entities (other than credit entities or financial credit establishments) granting mortgage-backed loans or rendering brokerage services for the granting of mortgage-backed loans to consumers must be registered with the public registry of the region where their registered address is located.
 Foreign entities must be registered with the national registry maintained by the National Consumers' Institution in accordance with Royal Decree 106/2011 of 28 January.

-Law 25/2015 July 28 is on the second-chance mechanism, the reduction of financial burden and other social measures for individuals.
+Law 25/2015 of July 28 is on the second-chance mechanism, the reduction of financial burden and other social measures for individuals.
 Law 25/2015 was recently modified by Royal Legislative Decree 1/2020 of 5 May approving the consolidated text of the Insolvency Law.

 Consumers may also state their complaints and submit suggestions through Spain's regional consumer associations.
-Given the structure of regional governments, Spain has 17 distinct consumer-protection bodies (one per autonomous region).
+Given the structure of regional governments, Spain has 17 distinct consumer protection bodies (one per autonomous region).
 Some municipalities and cities have also created their own bodies.6

-As mentioned in Section II.i, payment services in Spain are regulated by Royal Decree-Law 19/2018 of 23 November on payment services and other urgent financial measures and Order EHA/1608/2010 of 14 June on transparency and payment services.
+Payment services in Spain are regulated by Royal Decree-Law 19/2018 (as mentioned in Section II.i) and Order EHA/1608/2010 of 14 June on transparency and payment services.
 These regulations govern the performance of payment transactions by any means (dealing with issues such as consent and withdrawal of consent in payment transactions, limitations on payment methods, information to be provided to the payer and beneficiary of a payment transaction, authentication, expenses derived from payment transactions, and the notification procedure for unauthorised transactions) and the provisions of services framework agreements (content, amendment and termination).

 ii Recent developments